LacClirSymposium2020/LacClirSymposium2020.github.io/index.md

 language: en
 ---

 As a result of the developments in the spread of COVID-19, we have decided to make our symposium **virtual**, still on April 16th and 17th.
-We will update this site with a revised agenda and links to our virtual meeting soon.
+However, Dr. Roopika Risam will do her keynote on July 28th at 3PM EST. If you would like to attend her talk, please RSVP on our [Eventbrite registration](https://www.eventbrite.com/e/capacity-assessment-of-latin-american-and-caribbean-partners-symposium-pt2-tickets-113551341118?aff=ebdssbonlinesearch).

 ---